Heathcliff (comic strip): Characters and themes

 The strip takes place in a port town called Westfinster.
 The title character is Heathcliff, an orange housecat owned by an elderly couple named Mr. and Mrs. Nutmeg and their grandson Iggy.
 Heathcliff's typical activities include fighting neighborhood dogs and mice in humorous ways, attempting to eat pet fish and birds, and causing mischief with the town's fishmongers, butchers, dog catchers, and sanitation workers.
 Other long-running characters include Sonja, a fluffy white cat who is Heathcliff's girlfriend; Heathcliff's nemesis Spike the bulldog; Marcy, a neighborhood girl who dresses up Heathcliff in baby clothes; Willy, Iggy's best friend; and "Pops", Heathcliff's father who is a career criminal.

-After taking over authorship, Peter Gallagher introduced recurring themes and characters with surreal humor.
-These include characters wearing helmets labeled with words such as "meat" and "ham", characters floating from bubble gum bubbles, Bro Fish (fish who only say "bro"), a fire-breathing Chihuahua, robots, and unauthorized parodic cameo appearances by characters such as Garfield.
+After taking over authorship, Peter Gallagher introduced recurring elements of surreal humor.
+A profile in The New York Times identifies a comic published on Oct.
+24, 2007 as a turning point toward "surreal, logic-defying" comedy.
+It depicts the Nutmeg family preparing to eat a ham at the dinner table while Heathcliff wears a helmet labeled with the word "ham" without explanation.
+The caption reads "Watch out — he's wearing the helmet."
+Subsequently, helmets emblazoned with words such as "meat" and "ham" appeared frequently.
+Other recurring gags from Peter Gallagher's era include bubble gum that allows characters to float in the air, Bro Fish (fish who only say "bro"), a fire-breathing Chihuahua, robots, and unauthorized parodic cameo appearances by characters such as Garfield.

 Gallagher's first new character to gain an internet following was the Garbage Ape, a hopping ape who appears in the neighborhood on garbage night, introduced as a mythical being that cats would believe in instead of the Easter Bunny.
 Another recurring character is Jimmy, a small frog whom Heathcliff promotes as a celebrity and entertainer.
 However, Jimmy is met by almost complete indifference from the public, despite Heathcliff's undying belief in him.
 Ironically, Jimmy has become a popular character among the comic strip's fans on social media.